Sun Virgo Tarot Hermit

-Close examination of the card reveals the eyes of the Hermit are closed, symbolizing answers to questions are obtained through introspection and seeking from from within.
+Close examination of the card reveals the eyes of the Hermit are closed, symbolizing answers to questions are obtained through introspection and the seeking elucidation from from within.

-The Hermit desires resolution to uncertainty from learned personal experience, recalled through inner voice, in contradiction to relying influences of society, media and social convention.
+The Hermit derives resolution to uncertainty from learned personal experience, recalled through inner voice, in contradiction to relying on influences of society, media and social convention.

 This inner voice, according to Julian Jaynes in his book The Origin of Consciousness in the Breakdown of the Bicameral Mind, was the voice of Gods and ancestors commonly listened to by our ancient forebears.

 While within this inner world, the physical body of the Hermit is protected by the jackal headed figure in the background.
 This entity is a fusion of the Ancient Egyptian deities Wepwawet and Anubis, the wolf and the jackal.